EFKE 25 roll & Lrg-Frmt- Ei: 12~25 iso

 would any high speed film.
 Use a container or foil to cover the 120 rolls after it has been shot.

 ALSO NOTE: ALL EFKE/ADOX films vary from emulsion to emulsion.
 Though we like these films best for dr5, & test them when possible, we find the emulsion-changes can vary as much as 20%.
-We would highly suggest if you want to use EFKE film - NEG or dr5, test a 'roll/sheets' of purchased stock [10~50 rolls] before doing serious shooting.
-Testing your stock, old or new, will insure correct exposure.
+We would highly suggest if you want to use EFKE film - NEG or dr5, test a 'roll/sheets' of purchased stock.

 ( to view below images larger: right-click / view image)